yzhai64/fh-agents-course/units/en/unit2/smolagents/why_use_smolagents.md

 - **Code-First Approach:** First-class support for Code Agents that directly write their actions in code.
 - **HF Hub Integration:** Seamless integration with Hugging Face Hub, allowing the use of Gradio Spaces as tools.

+### When to use smolagents

+We've these advantages in mind, when should we use smolagents over other frameworks?

+You should choose smolagents when:
+- You prioritize a lightweight and minimal solution.
+- You would like to experiment without complex configurations.
+- The logic for your application is straightforward.

 ### Code vs. JSON Actions
 Unlike other frameworks where agents write actions in JSON that require parsing, `smolagents` focuses on direct tool calls in code, simplifying the execution process.
 The following diagram illustrates this difference: